scanner-research/scanner/docs/quickstart.rst

    ---------------------------------------------------
    0  | table_name | 360    | index, frame | true

-Scanner can also operate on videos in-place by providing the `inplace` flag.
+Scanner can also read videos without copying them using the `inplace` flag.

 .. code-block:: python

    db.ingest_videos([('table_name', 'example.mp4')], inplace=True)

-This avoids copying the files into the database, but still creates a table.
+This still builds the index for accessing the video but avoids copying the files into the database.

 Defining a Computation Graph